Hoyasumii/avengers-endgame/README.md

 JOE RUSSO: So I, uh...
 Went on a date the other day.
 It's the first time in five years, you know?
 I'm sitting there at dinner...
 I didn't even know what to talk about.

-STEVE ROGERS: What did you t
+STEVE ROGERS: What did you ta